In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 An opportunity to enjoy creation

-Speaking of enjoying creation, it seemed that people enjoyed the starscape time lapse I posted on the Velocity Lapse YouTube channel.
+Speaking of enjoying creation, it seemed that people enjoyed the starscape time-lapse on the Velocity Lapse YouTube channel.
 The video received 1K views and 11 likes in the first week, 4.7K views and 46 likes in the first 3 weeks, and has 6K views and 56 likes as of this writing.

-The app downloads tripled and some feedback as well as support queries came my way during this time.
-I assume is due to the video receiving so much attention.
+The downloads on Google Play tripled, and some feedback and support queries came my way during this time.
+I assume this was due to the video receiving so much attention.

-Oddly enough, this happened while I was away on vacation for 3 weeks.
-Go figure. ;)
+Oddly enough, this happened while I was away on vacation.
+Go figure.

 The journey continues

 Thanks for reading.
-I hope you’ve enjoyed this post and have gained something from this journey so far as I have.
+I hope you’ve enjoyed this post and have gained something from this journey so far.
+I know I have.

-If you have a suggestion, a comment or some advice, relating either to the app or this post, I’d love to hear what you have to share.
+If you have a suggestion, a comment, or advice, relating either to the app or this post, I’d love to hear what you have to share either in the comments below or via email.